patricktgriffin/TIME-Seq/README.md

 _Here we the following :_

 (1) The sample processing pipeline for demultiplexing TIME-Seq data from fastq, mapping data, and calling methylation.
 This pipeline uses a sample sheet with barcode identifyiers for each sample (example provided) to demultiplex raw fastq files based on the TIME-Seq barcode that is contained in Read 2.
-Once demultiplexed, samples are processed with a relatively standard pipeline using bismark to map reads and
+Once demultiplexed, samples are processed with a relatively standard pipeline using bismark to map reads (using bowtie2) and call methylation status.

 (2) R code that can be used to analyze TIME-Seq-based epigenetic clocks from bismark-based DNAme data.